MF2 Hematology Objectives

 Tutorial: Alexandria Vardalos MF2 Hematology

 Part 1: You are working in the Red Blood Cell Disorders Clinic at McMaster.
-You are asked see Mr. JM by your preceptor for routine follow up.
-Mr. JM is a 26 year old male and was diagnosed with sickle cell disease as a child while living in Jamaica.
-Part 2: It is a few months later and you are now on a rotation working in the emergency department.
-You see Mr. JM’s name on the tracker and remember seeing him in the RBC Disorders Clinic.
-You pull the triage assessment and read Mr. JM is presenting with a 2-day history of pain in his arms and back unresponsive to oral hydromorphone at home.
+You are asked to see Ms. LW by your preceptor for routine follow up.
+Ms. LW is a 43-year-old cisgender woman who was diagnosed with sickle cell disease as a child while living in Guyana.
+Part 2: It is a few months later and you are on a rotation working in the emergency department.
+You see Ms. LW’s name on the tracker and remember seeing her in the RBC Disorders Clinic.
+You pull the triage assessment and read that Ms. LW is presenting with a 2-day history of jaundice and pain in her arms and back, which has been unresponsive to oral hydromorphone at home.
 Vitals in triage reveal HR 110, BP 110/65, T 36°C, RR 16, SpO2 99% on room air.

 1.1 Gather essential and accurate information about patients and their health through history-taking, physical examination, and the use of laboratory data, imaging, and other tests.